Organizer: Baltimore ceasefire is a 'movement'

 She attended a peace walk Saturday organized by Marylanders to Prevent Gun Violence and others.
 During the walk, an Episcopal priest and others stopped at the scene of homicides this year.
 Drivers honked their horns and slowed down.

-"While we were on the walk, people prayed with young men who came up and ... said 'thank you, I appreciate this.
+"While we were on the walk, people prayed with young men who came up and ... said, 'Thank you, I appreciate this.
 I'm trying to do my best,'" Harris said.

-She said Baltimore residents want to move beyond the status quo and reclaim their communities.
+She said Baltimore residents want to reclaim their communities.

 "So, in an event devised by a black woman, in a black city, people of all races and colors and religions stood up together and said ...
 'I see you and I want you to see me standing with you,'" Harris said.